OS Terrain 50 Elevation Data in Rust & PHP

 OS Logo

-This page has two demos of my PHP code to read elevation data from the freely-available Ordnance Survey OS Terrain 50 data which provides elevation data for Great Britain.
-Rust code is also available.
+This page has two demos of my PHP & Rust code to read elevation data from the freely-available Ordnance Survey OS Terrain 50 data which provides elevation data for Great Britain.

 The problem with using OS Terrain 50 data

 OS Terrain 50 data is published in specific binary formats for consumption by specific software.
 It's also available as thousands of small ASCII files which are messy and spacing-consuming to deal with.
-So I have written a small utility called osterrain50 which converts the OS ASCII data into one efficient binary data file.
+So I have written a small utility in Rust called osterrain50 which compresses all the ASCII data into one efficient binary data file.
 The file can be read in any language which supports binary file reads.
 So to get access to the data for use in (say) a web site, do this:

 The Rust souce code for the command line application is also available on GitHub.
 Both the PHP & Rust repos have demo code showing how to to read the binary data file.
 They are both heavily commented to assist translation to other languages.